Rhyd-Lewis/GCol/docs/demo/Demo.rst

   The smallest number of colors needed to color the faces of a planar embedding is known as its face chromatic number.
 Due to the `Four Color Theorem <https://en.wikipedia.org/wiki/Four_color_theorem>`__, the face chromatic number is always less than or equal to four.
-Note that non-planar graphs do not have embeddings.
+The problem of determining a face four-coloring of a graph is polynomially solvable; however, determining whether or not the face chromatic number of a graph is three is NP-complete.
+Note that face colorings only exist in graphs that have a planar embedding.
+A graph has a planar embedding if and only if it is planar.
 - In the `node
   precoloring <https://en.wikipedia.org/wiki/Precoloring_extension>`__
   problem, some of the nodes have already been assigned colors.
 The aim is to allocate colors to the remaining nodes so that we get a full coloring that uses a minimum number of colors.
 The same concepts apply for the edge precoloring problem and face precoloring problem.
+The problem is NP-hard.
+- In the `list coloring <https://en.wikipedia.org/wiki/List_coloring>`__
+  problem, each node of the graph is associated with a list of *allowed colors*.
+The aim is to allocate colors to all nodes so that adjacent nodes have different colors, and each node has a color belonging to its list of allowed colors.
+Again, the same concepts apply for the edge list coloring problem and face list coloring problem.
+The problem is also NP-hard.

 Getting Started
 ---------------